simonw/datasette/docs/internals.rst

 ``table`` - None or string
     The table the user is interacting with.

 This method lets you read plugin configuration values that were set in ``metadata.json``.
-See :ref:`plugins_plugin_config` for full details of how this method should be used.
+See :ref:`writing_plugins_configuration` for full details of how this method should be used.

 .. _datasette_render_template: